Physics of whistles: Corrugated pipe whistle

 This whistle has dozens of popular names.
-Pipes with sinusoidal variations of radius are often created to permit bending.
-Steady flow through the pipe at low Reynolds numbers results in a fluctuating volumetric flow rate that generates a monopole-like sound field at the pipe exit.
+Corrugated tubes or pipes are often used in various applications because they are easier to bend than traditional pipe.
+Steady flow through a corrugated pipe at low Reynolds numbers results in a fluctuating volumetric flow rate that generates a monopoly-like sound field at the pipe exit.
 Examples of such pipes are shown in figure on the right.

-The yellow plastic pipe is actually a child's toy that sounds when the pipe is whirled around.
-The metal pipe shown was used in the Concorde cockpit to provide cooling air to the pilots, but its loud tone got it canceled.
+The yellow plastic pipe shown in the image is a toy that whistles when the pipe is whirled around.
+The metal pipe shown was used in the Concorde cockpit to provide cooling air to the pilots, but it was removed due to its loud tone.
 This whistle is similar in many respects to the hole tone, in particular the teapot whistle.
 It is subject to frequency jumps and hysteresis loops.
 There are numerous articles on the Internet about this whistle, and it has been studied in academic literature.

 The characteristic speed is the mean flow U through the pipe and the characteristic length must be a multiple of the spacing L between corrugations, nL, where n is an integer number.
 At low speeds, the unstable interior flow needs to travel several corrugations to establish the feedback loop.
 As the speed increases, the loop can be established with fewer corrugations.
 Simple tests were performed on the yellow plastic tube.